irontec/ivozprovider/doc/sphinx/administration_portal/brand/calls/call_csv_schedulers.rst

         Client DDI to which call will be assigned (callee for inbound calls, caller for outbound calls).
 Empty for wholesale clients.

-.. warning:: *endpointType* in vPBX clients will be empty for inbound calls.
-Outbound calls will have one value among
-             **User, Fax, Friend**.

 DDI Provider detection
 ======================